Your Summer Bucket List for Kalamazoo

 16 • Visit Silver Beach and the Whirlpool Fountain in St. Joe.

-17 • Swim at Ramona Park on its lifeguarded beach (fee for non Portage residents applies). – 8600 S Sprinkle Rd, Portage MI 49002
+17 • Swim at Ramona Park on its lifeguarded beach (fee for non-Portage residents applies). – 8600 S Sprinkle Rd, Portage MI 49002

-181 • Visit the new splash pad at LaCrone Park in Kalamazoo, opened in 2022. – 535 W Paterson St, Kalamazoo MI 49007
+18 • Visit the splash pad at LaCrone Park in Kalamazoo, opened in 2022. – 535 W Paterson St, Kalamazoo MI 49007

 Zoos, Sanctuaries & More Animal Attractions